U.N. and partners urge feuding Somalia leaders to reduce tensions | Politics

 U.N. and partners urge feuding Somalia leaders to reduce tensions

-For a second day on Wednesday, security forces belonging to politicians allied to the prime minister camped in an area near the presidential palace..
-Somalia begun holding parliamentary elections on Nov.
-1 which were supposed to be completed by Dec.
-24 but by Wednesday, only 30 of the 275 representatives have been elected, according to results announced by the election commission.

 Mogadishu residents told Reuters although the capital was calm they had noticed a bigger-than-usual presence of security forces belonging to Roble's political allies, but that they had largely kept away from the streets.
-(Writing by Elias Biryabarema Editing by Grant McCool)
+(Additional reporting by Daphne Psaledakis in Washington, Feisal Omar in Mogadishu; Writing by Elias Biryabarema Editing by George Obulutsa and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)